Orpheus-AI/SN18-Benchmarking/README.md

 - IFS HRES (baseline)
 - Zeus subnet mean prediction
 - Best-performing miner
-using live data pulled from Weights & Biases.
+all of the above using live data pulled from Weights & Biases.

 ### What the notebook does
 - Loads all validator runs from W&B within the selected date range